• Skip to primary navigation

 Chilli Paneer with Peppers

-Shahi Paneer or Shahi Paneer Masala is a rich and creamy indian cheese recipe that is served with naan but you can serve it with rice if you prefer.
-Shahi means Royal and as such this is a recipe that is a little bit luxurious.
+Restaurant Style Shahi Paneer - Shahi Paneer or Shahi Paneer Masala is a rich and creamy indian cheese recipe that is served with naan but you can serve it with rice if you prefer.
+Shahi means Royal and as such this is a recipe that is rich, creamy and a little bit luxurious.
 You can add both fruits and nuts and even rose water/petals if you like but I stick to cashews only because that is how we like it.
+Traditionally (Mughlai style), it is made without Tomatoes and is white in appearance, but the restaurant version (Punjabi version) is made with Tomatoes.

 Course Dinner